How to Write a Marketing Plan + Templates & Examples

 • Description of brands & products within market category (include which brands you’re using as competitive references)

-• Description of marketing strategy, including marketing objectives and key action steps/tasks to achieve those objectives
+• Description of the overall marketing strategy, including marketing objectives and key action steps/tasks to achieve those objectives

 • Summary of expected outcomes for the proposed marketing plan.
 Include financial projections where possible.